 Thanks for the responses!

 Make the theme uniquely you.
 Have your guests dress any way they want.
 Have many decorations for toppings.
 Before the party, have them submit a list of things they do well and their favorite activities.
-Make a game.
-Read off each list and have everyone guess who wrote it.
-The person with the most correct wins a prize.

 I think a cupcake decorating party would be amazing!!
 There is so much you can do with it!
 You can have a contest and give a prize for the most unique decorations, the tallest icing, or the most colorful.